jacano1969/UniAppWS/README.md

 4. Authenticate as administrator on your Moodle installation and click on Notifications.

-5. Click on Ok and finish the installatio
+5. Click on Ok and finish the installation

 Once the installation is complete you should have a new webservices set under Settings-Plugins-Web Services-External services named "UniApp web services".